kleopatra999/android-test-boost-python-3/README.md

 which contains exactly these files in some subdirectory.

 Run make and it will `ndk-build`, `adb push` and run the `test` executable.

+Look into the Makefile, see the .PHONY targets, change everything to your liking.